ARCTraining/hpc-intro/_episodes/12-cluster.md

 The *cloud* is a generic term commonly used to refer to remote computing resources of any kind -- that is, any computers that you use but are not right in front of you.
 Cloud can refer to webservers, remote storage, API endpoints, as well as more traditional "compute" resources.
+It might refer to **public cloud** resources from providers such as Amazon Web Services, Microsoft Azure or Google Cloud or to **private cloud** resources in yourown University.

 A *cluster* on the other hand, is a term used to describe a network of computers.
 The computers in a cluster typically share a common purpose, and are used to accomplish tasks that might otherwise be too big for any one computer.